How to Attract & Retain Employees in Real Estate & the Built Environment

 “Addressing the needs of the industry of the future, in recent years RICS have used our leadership role to ensure the awareness of surveying and the built environment as an aspirational career path for a diverse audience, and we’re encouraged to see progress in the gender pay gap, as well as RICS professional qualifications being held in high regard in the marketplace."

-By subscribing, you are agreeing to receive email content from Macdonald & Company.
+By subscribing, you are agreeing to receive weekly email content from Macdonald & Company.

 The first step to landing your perfect building surveyor job is to compose the perfect CV.
 These CV writing tips help building surveyors craft a CV that will help prospective employers decide that you are the one they've been searching for and want to hire.